pivotal/docs-tap/cli-plugins/insight/cli-docs/tanzu_insight_source_add.hbs.md

 # tanzu insight source add

-This topic tells you how to use the Tanzu Insight CLI plug-in `tanzu insight source add` to add a source report.
+This topic tells you how to use the Tanzu Insight CLI `tanzu insight source add` command to add a source report.

 ## <a id='synopsis'></a>Synopsis